nomomon/Anime-RecSys/README.md

 Now, we can use exactly the same model structures, except with a sigmoid function applied to the output.

 ### Dataset
-In our anime dataset we don't have a positive-negative interaction column, but we can make it ourselves!
+In our anime dataset we don't have a positive-negative interaction column, so we will make it ourselves.

+We'll leave only Completed and Dropped columns.
+All the anime rated less than or equal 5 or that were dropped, will be considered negative interactions.
+Rest are positive.

 `watching_status` values:
 ```